taneltorn/setoalt/README.md

 ### Local development
 Local development requires database setup.
-The easiest way is to follow the instructions listed above (*Runing app on server*).
+The easiest way is to follow the instructions listed above (*Running app on server*).
 Alternatively, you can set up the database yourself and run the scripts in *database/scripts*.

 #### Clone the repository
 ```shell